How to Improve the Way You Accept Rent Payments Online

 If you have residents that insist on paying rent with a check, we recommend a modern lockbox solution in addition to accepting rent payments online.
-A Lockbox solution removes paper checks from your office and frees up your staff from processing those payments.
+A Lockbox solution removes paper checks from your office and frees up your on-site property managers from processing those payments.
 Here’s how lockbox for rent payments works:

-It’s important to note that not all Lockbox providers integrate with your accounting system so it’s important to find a provider that does so you can benefit from the added efficiency.
+It’s important to note that not all Lockbox providers integrate with your accounting system so it’s key to find a provider that does so you can benefit from the added efficiency.

 CashPay Solution to remove cash rent payments

 Similar to checks, some residents are unbanked and make their rent payments in cash or money orders.
 These forms of payment are dangerous to have in your office and time-consuming to process.
 To remove cash and money order rent payments from your office, look for a payment provider that offers a solution to convert those paper payments to digital ones.
 At Zego, we offer CashPay, here’s how it works: